 You have a health meter that regenerates when you stand still over time, though there is no real consequence if that health meter reaches 0.
 All of the levels in this game are short, so dying is just a minor inconvenience.

 There are some major flaws though.
-The biggest one, for me, is the knockback effect.
+The biggest one, for me, is the knockback.
 If you ever play old platformer games like the Castlevania or Ninja Gaiden trilogy for the NES, you will know what I mean.
-Whenever an enemy hits you, it pushes you back and you receive temporary invincibility to recuperate yourself.
+Whenever an enemy hits you, it pushes you back and you receive temporary Mercy Invincibility to recuperate yourself.
 While this is a relatively commonplace flaw, I haven’t experienced a knockback this bad since playing this one Famicom game called Holy Diver.
 You basically float back after being hit by a hazard, covering a rather large distance from just taking damage.
 This can result in a lot of cheap deaths, with the crow enemies being the biggest culprits.

 So I can either get pecked at the head or change the background color to yellow and drop to my death.
 Egh, dammit…